MathieuLeocmach/colloids/README.txt

 Description

     Colloids is a C++ library to process both experimental and simulation data of colloidal particles.
-Includes a tracker (Crocker&Girer) in 2D and 3D (+time), a Leica file reader, Steindhard bond orientational order calculation, etc.
+    The main features are

+     * particle tracking from confocal microscopy images
+     * analysis of local structure and dynamics of particles (from simulations or experiments)

 Project Homepage